-AFCEC is taking a three-step approach - identify, respond, prevent - to assess and respond to potential PFOS/PFOA drinking water contamination.
+AFCEC is taking a three-step approach - identify, respond, prevent - to assess and respond to potential PFOS/PFOA in drinking water.

-- In 2017, the Air Force completed enterprise-wide sampling of drinking water at all installations stateside and overseas to ensure drinking water supplies meet EPA guidelines.
-The Air Force is currently resampling all drinking water on Air Force installations in 2020. - In the United States, AFCEC is conducting additional sampling to identify potential AFFF releases, determine the extent of the PFOS/PFOA contamination and map possible pathways to drinking sources.
+- In 2017, the Air Force completed enterprise-wide sampling of drinking water at all installations stateside and overseas to ensure drinking water supplies meet EPA guidelines. - To-date, the Air Force continues to meet PFAS monitoring requirements as mandated in the 2020 Assistant Secretary of Defense and Deputy Assistant Secretary of the Air Force for Environment, Safety, and Infrastructure memoranda. - In the United States, AFCEC is conducting additional sampling to identify potential AFFF releases, determine the extent of the PFOS/PFOA and map possible pathways to drinking sources.